Life Unflaked

 Speaking of drying, some people recommend a face mask drying station.
 I’ve been drying our masks in the dryer, but I’m pretty sure hanging them up on the mask hanger on your face mask organizer will also allow them to dry.

-If you want to air-dry them away from your face mask organizing area, I saw a tip to clip clothespins on a hanger and dry the face masks in the laundry room or outside.
-This would also be a good way to store your face masks if you didn’t have a lot of “face masks organizing station” options.
+If you want to air-dry them away from your face mask organizing area, I saw a tip to clip clothespins on a clothes hanger and dry the face masks in the laundry room or outside.
+This would also be a good way to hang your face masks if you didn’t have a lot of “face masks organizing station” options.

 However, again, that would require two hands for my family to remove a face mask from the hanger – and that’s one hand too many.